wilmacedo/res-prob-scenery-01/README.md

 ## How to generate

-First, create `Database.json` with your data.
-After create and populate file, generate all reports with
+First, check `db` folder to view all files.
+After populate, generate all reports with

 ```
-node app.js
+npm generate
 ```